OpenSILEX/opensilex/opensilex-doc/src/main/resources/vuejs/components.md

 Options are represented by node, see [vue-treeselect documentation](https://vue-treeselect.js.org/#node) for more information.

-This component support different options loading mechanisms :
+This component supports different options loading mechanisms :

 - options: Directly define fixed array of options (see UserForm language selection for an example)
 - optionsLoadingMethod: Asyncronously load options from a webservice when component is loaded (see ExperimentForm1 species selection for an example)